HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr>
 <td>NHI-GET-1</td>
-<td>System displays the minimum patient information required to confirm identity:
+<td>application displays the minimum patient information required to confirm identity:
 <li>Preferred name including Given Name(s), Surname</li>
 <li>Date of Birth</li>
 <li>Gender</li>
 <li>Primary Address</li>
 </td>
 <td>ZJS7596</td>
-<td>Minimum identity information is displayed for the patient</td>
+<td>Output: Minimum identity information is displayed for the patient</td>
 <td>Mandatory</td>
 </tr>

 <tr>
 <td>NHI-GET-2</td>
-<td>System can display the Date of Death</td>
+<td>application can display the Date of Death</td>
 <td>ZAT2348</td>
-<td>The System alerts the user that the patient is deceased and provides the date of death.</td>
+<td>Output: The application alerts the user that the patient is deceased and provides the date of death</td>
 <td>Mandatory</td>
 </tr>

 <tr><td>NHI-GET-3</td>
-<td>System can display all other identity data returned by the NHI in a GET response including:
+<td>application can display all other identity data returned by the NHI in a GET response including:
 <li>All patient names with all name parts</li>
 <li>Name Information Source</li>
 <li>Date of Birth Information Source</li>